saadfareed/Scraper_KP_News/README.md

 <h1>Scraper for KP P&D News</h1>
 <h3>
 The main purpose of this code is to Scrap News and then use it on our website.
-Following
+Following are the steps

 ## Requirements
-Tested on Python 3.6+
+Tested on Python 3.10

 `pip install -r requirements.txt`